Ingredients

 - From Central Storage to another company location

-- The POS item is mapped to a recipe
+- The POS item is mapped to a recipe or ingredient

-Ingredient stock information
+Understanding stock information

 - Inventory value